Nordic

 CEI Nordic is a non-profit initiative supporting the development and improvement of services for children, young people and families.
 Based in Norway, we collaborate with municipalities, NGOs and philanthropic organisations to strengthen services that meet the needs of children and families in everyday life.

-CEI Nordic is part of the international Centre for Evidence and Implementation (CEI).
-We combine global research and implementation expertise with deep understanding of local systems – to co-create solutions that work in practice and lead to better outcomes.
+CEI Nordic is part of the global Centre for Evidence and Implementation (CEI).
+We combine international research and implementation expertise with deep understanding of local systems – to co-create solutions that work in practice and lead to better outcomes.

 Children are 100% of our future.
 Giving them safe, supportive environments is a shared responsibility.
 Local communities and professionals do important work every day, but they also face complex challenges.